 - Sarah Nicole Prickett, editor of Adult

 The human experience is fascinating, emotional and unpredictable.
 It is not something to be checked off from a list that thinks it can predict life or repeated with stiff movement.
 Reality - the good, the bad and the weird - is beautiful and moving and deserves to be documented with appreciation and sensitivity.

-My ideal client is open to collaboration.
+People who work with me are open to collaboration.
 I invite them to be dynamic and vulnerable, to reveal their humor and share their dreams.
-My role is to photograph all of this without judgment and with sincere honesty.
+They trust me to photograph all of this without judgment and with sincere honesty.
 My approach does not involve being a loud photographer with an arsenal of camera gear, telling people how to be or how to love each other; but rather, a quiet old friend lovingly documenting a celebration of connectedness, a friend who appreciates quirks and understands the importance of preserving them.

 This collaboration of willingness and understanding produces imagery that is familiar, intimate, meaningful and relevant.
 I seek to create photographs that affirm love in its many forms and ignite a string of memories in the generations of viewers that follow.